 7.4.1.1 Use case #4a: Additional actor does retail charging for 5G data connectivity

-This use case focuses on MVNO and subscriber business roles.
+This use case focuses on additional actor (e.g., MVNO) and subscriber business roles.

-A subscriber has a UE and a subscription with the MVNO which allows usage of 5G data connectivity.
-The MVNO has their own billing and charging (CHF), but no other NFs.
+A subscriber has a UE and a subscription with the additional actor which allows usage of 5G data connectivity.
+The additional actor has their own billing and charging (CHF), but no other NFs.

-The MVNO charging of the subscriber could be based on data volume that the UE has used in the MNO’s network considering of the following aspects:
+The additional actor charging of the subscriber could be based on data volume that the UE has used in the MNO’s network considering of the following aspects:

 - RAT type;